-If you are under the age of 21, the Drug Medi-Cal Organized Delivery System County must provide medically necessary services that will help to correct or improve your mental health condition.
+If you are under age 21, the Drug Medi-Cal Organized Delivery System county must provide medically necessary services that will help to correct or improve your mental health condition.
 Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered medically necessary.